bluerobotics/BlueOS/README.md

 BlueOS is available in three release types:

 - **Stable:** Officially tested and validated versions with long-term support.
 Recommended for most users.
-- **Beta:** Quick-passed rolling releases with new features, bug fixes, and improvements.
+- **Beta:** Fast-paced rolling releases with new features, bug fixes, and improvements.
-- **Master:** Rapidly-passed bleeding-edge development releases.
+- **Master:** Almost daily bleeding-edge development releases.
 These are the very latest features that may not have been tested yet.

 ## Vehicle Support